 PUMA promotes change within the fashion industry

 To promote sustainability, the German sports fashion giant PUMA has teamed up with the Dutch design initiative Living Color and the Swedish design studio Streamateria.
 As part of the "Design to Fade" project, which is dedicated to exploring sustainable ways of producing and dyeing textiles, the collaboration includes a biodegradable collection.
 This is sustainable and produced in the context of the circular economy.

-PUMA has been launching its third project in the name of environmental protection since 2016.
-The reason for this is the company's motivation to draw attention to the dramatic environmental impact of the fashion industry and to offer concrete solutions.
+With this, PUMA has been launching its third project in the name of environmental protection since 2016.
+The reason for this is the company's motivation to draw attention to the dramatic environmental impact of the fashion industry and to offer concrete solutions in this context.
 Solutions include innovative approaches such as material development and design based on living organisms.
-Or in short: Biodesign.
+Or in short: biodesign.
 In this way, CO2 emissions can be reduced, resources conserved and toxic substances avoided.
-This is how PUMA drives positive change in the industry and shows how innovation decisively determines the sustainable development of the fashion industry.
+In this way, PUMA is driving positive change in the industry and shows how innovation significantly determines the sustainable development of the fashion industry.